Matthew-D-Johnston/js225/js229_study_guide.md

 ###### Solution 4: Use arrow function for the callback

 Arrow functions do not have a `this` binding.
-Instead of `this` being dependent on the location of the function invocation, JavaScript resolves it by looking at teh enclosing scopes.
+Instead of `this` being dependent on the location of the function invocation, JavaScript resolves it by looking at the enclosing scopes.

 ```javascript
 let obj = {